VKCOM/vk-java-sdk/README.md

 The most recent release is 0.1.3, released September 23, 2016.

-To add a dependency on Guava using Maven, use the following:
+To add a dependency on VK Java SDK using Maven, use the following:

 ```xml
 <dependency>